Front de libération du Québec: October Crisis

 As part of its Manifesto, the FLQ stated: "In the coming year Bourassa (Quebec premier Robert Bourassa) will have to face reality; 100,000 revolutionary workers, armed and organized."

 Canada's Prime Minister Pierre Elliot Trudeau, in his statement to the press during the October Crisis, admitted that the radicalism occurring in Quebec at this time had bred out of social unease due to imperfect legislation.
 "The government has pledged that it will introduce legislation which deals not only with the symptoms but with the social causes which often underlie or serve as an excuse for crime and disorder."
 (Pierre Trudeau, CBC interview).
-However, despite this admission, Trudeau declared in his statement to the press that in order to deal with the unruly radicals or "revolutionaries," the federal government would invoke the War Measures Act, the only time the country used these powers during peacetime.
+However, despite this admission, Trudeau declared in his statement to the press that in order to deal with the unruly radicals or "revolutionaries," the federal government would invoke the War Measures Act, the first time the country used these powers during peacetime.

 Invoking the War Measures Act was a politically risky move for Trudeau because the Act overrode fundamental rights and privileges enumerated in the common law and in the Canadian Bill of Rights; therefore, there was a strong possibility that Trudeau might have lost popular support among Quebec voters.
 However, this did not occur.

 In an impromptu interview with Tim Ralfe and Peter Reilly on the steps of Parliament, Pierre Trudeau, responding to a question of how extreme his implementation of the War Measures Act would be, Trudeau answered, "Well, just watch me."
 This line has become a part of Trudeau's legacy.

 Early in December 1970, police discovered the location of the kidnappers holding James Cross.
 His release was negotiated and on 3 December 1970, five of the FLQ members were granted their request for safe passage to Cuba by the Government of Canada after approval by Fidel Castro.

 As a result of the invocation of the War Measures Act, civil liberties were suspended.
 By 29 December 1970, police had arrested 453 people with suspected ties to the FLQ.
 Some detainees were released within hours, while others were held for up to 21 days.
 Several persons who were detained were initially denied access to legal counsel.
 Of the 453 people who were arrested, 435 were eventually released without being charged.